Loma Linda, CA

 Scope/Solutions

-The new Dennis and Carol Troesh Medical Campus is Loma Linda University Health’s flagship building with more than 400 hospital beds for adult and pediatric patients, and at sixteen stories, it is also one of the tallest hospitals in California.
-The structure is founded on a base isolation system to mitigate seismic risk associated with several nearby faults.
-SGH provided construction engineering services to the steel fabricator/erector for the project.
+With more than 400 beds, the new Dennis and Carol Troesh Medical Campus is Loma Linda University Health’s flagship building and at sixteen stories, it is also one of California’s tallest hospitals.
+SGH provided construction engineering services to the steel fabricator/erector and consulted on the building enclosure design for the project.

-With 24,500 tons of steel, the building is one of the heaviest steel-framed buildings in North America.
-The weight created challenges, requiring careful considerations, particularly for wind and earthquake loading, to ensure the building remained safe and stable during the multi-month erection.
-SGH evaluated the structure and collaborated with Schuff Steel to develop an erection plan.
+With 24,500 tons of steel, the hospital is one of the heaviest steel-framed buildings in North America.
+SGH evaluated the structural design and collaborated with Schuff Steel to develop plans for a multi-month erection.
 Highlights of our work include:

-• Designed shoring and bracing, including an efficient lateral-load-resisting system to temporarily stabilize the heavy structure during erection
+• Designing shoring and bracing, including a lateral-load-resisting system to temporarily stabilize the heavy structure during erection

-• Developed an erection and welding sequence for the moment frames, minimizing building distortion to help the erector meet allowable construction limits
+• Developing an erection and welding sequence for the moment frames, minimizing building distortion to help the erector meet allowable construction limits

-• Specified lifting requirements for single columns, some with weights over 50 tons
+• Specifying lifting requirements for single columns, some with weights over 50 tons

-• Designed temporary support for large, cantilevered balconies
+• Designing temporary support for large, cantilevered balconies

-• Worked with the Office of Statewide Health Planning and Development, who reviewed project documents and proposed construction methods to ensure erection activities and the completed structure met the regulations
+• Working with the Office of Statewide Health Planning and Development, who reviewed project documents and construction methods to ensure the erection and completed structure met regulations

 Project Summary